 Using ergonomic equipment, such as ergonomic keyboards, desk chairs, and lifting machines, can help reduce your risk for repetitive stress injuries.
 It is also important to take breaks regularly at work, and to stretch and exercise your muscles to increase their flexibility and strength.
 If you begin to notice signs of a repetitive stress injury, such as pain, stiffness, or weakness, it is important to notify your employer and to seek medical attention as soon as possible.

 Our Atlanta Workers’ Comp Attorneys Are Here to Help.

-At The Law Offices of Nathaniel F. Hansford, LLC, we are passionate about helping our clients seek the highest amount of compensation available.
+At Hansford McDaniel – Workers’ Compensation Attorneys, we are passionate about helping our clients seek the highest amount of compensation available.
 If you have suffered a repetitive stress injury at work, you have the right to seek financial relief in a workers’ comp claim.
 Our Atlanta workers’ comp lawyers will talk with you to determine your options, and will aggressively uphold your right to a settlement.

 Call our team today at 770-922-3660 to schedule a free initial case evaluation.